WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib/README.md

 ## English Version

-## Welcome to your free open source library for data visualization.
+## Welcome to your free open-source library for data visualization with React (utilizing PropTypes).

 Wild Chart School is a project maintained by the community, contributions are welcome!

 Visualize your data in 4 different ways (4 chart types currently: bars, lines, points and pie charts).

-The graph is responsive and resizes automatically with the window.
+The graph is responsive and resizes automatically with the window (unless a specific size is specified).

 It can be used as soon as it is installed with test data or by replacing it with its own, while retaining the structure given below.